 The Auspicious Khmer Wedding Date - Determined by Feng Shui Masters

 Cambodian Khmer really ask for the Feng Shui Masters to help them ensure the happiness and prosperity of the couple.
-The masters look at what needs to change, to ensure a happy marriage.
+The masters look at what needs to change in the home especially the bride's room, to ensure a happy marriage.

 Numerology in Khmer Wedding - The Matching of Numbers by the Master

 The numerology master look into the birth dates of the Khmer groom and bride to establish the auspicious date for the wedding.
 At times, panic sets in when the numerologist says the future bride and groom are not compatible.
 But not to worry, there are things that can offset this.
 The master sets out for the families the ritual they need to do to offset the negative elements in the match.
 There are, however, cases when the master sees major problems and recommends that the wedding be cancelled.